 The Editor of Bodzentyn.net is Ewa Wymark, a freelance journalist, project manager and teacher in Sweden.
-She was inspired to get started on this project while interviewing Max Safir, a Holocaust survivor born in Bodzentyn, who had settled in Sweden.
+She was inspired to start this project while interviewing Max Safir, a Holocaust survivor born in Bodzentyn who had settled in Sweden.

-The positive response from the Municipality of Bodzentyn and the commendable local initiatives inspired the Editor, and she continued her research.
+The positive response from the Municipality of Bodzentyn and the commendable local initiatives inspired the Editor, who continued her research.

 Along the way—studying books on the local history, comparing archival documents, testimonies and conducting interviews—the Editor came to know other survivors, emigrants and descendants of emigrants who had settled in different parts of the world.
 Some had personal experiences to share; one wrote a book, and others had family lore from parents and grandparents.

 In addition to the testimonies, local historians in Bodzentyn and other Polish residents, including the Parish Priest, have made valuable contributions.

 To cover travel expenses and translation costs related to research and publication of articles at Bodzentyn.net, the Editor has received grants six times from the Foundation of Helge Ax: son Johnson in 2009, 2010, 2011, 2021, 2022 and 2023.
 Linda Holmkratz programmed the first version of the Site.
 Initially, the Editor also got technical and expert advice from Scandinavian Photo.

 The current Site, published in August 2021, is the fourth version of Bodzentyn.net.

 "The case study has been done with the sincerest depth of passion and in a flow.
 It has been exhaustive; however, that effort has been rewarding on many levels.

 I could not have managed to create Bodzentyn.net on my own, nor would I have been able to write the comparative study of Dawid's diary without some help.